colamx/Front-End-Web-Dev-Project/README.md

 Directions:
 Run index.html.
-click on navagation links to navigate through each page.
+Click on navigation links to navigate through each page.